Wisconsin Retirement System (WRS) Pension

 WRS requires an employee to be vested to receive the employer contribution at retirement.
 To be vested, you must have five years of creditable service.
 Teachers, Substitute Teachers and Administrators receive 1 year of creditable service with at least 1,320 hours worked per year; all other employees receive 1 year of creditable service with at least 1,904 hours worked per year.

 You may make additional contributions to WRS annually.
-You must submit the payment directly to WRS by 12/31 of every calendar year.
+You must submit the payment directly to WRS by 12/31 of every calendar year and include the form Additional Contributions Remittance.
 This type of contribution is not pre-tax.
+To read more about it, visit ETF's site for Additional Contributions.

 Questions about WRS?